Seattle with Kids

 The Woodland Park Zoo has 300 different species of animals, from jaguars to mountain goats, cheap paid parking, and an adjacent playground; stroller rentals are available.
 Watching an astonishing variety of boats navigate the ship canal at the Ballard Locks will entertain visitors of any age.
 The Northwest Puppet Center has a museum and weekend marionette plays.

 Downtown, the Hotel Monaco offers a happy medium between sophisticated and family-friendly.
 The colorful, eccentric decor will appeal to kids but remind adults that they're in a boutique property.
 Fun amenities abound, like optional goldfish in the rooms, and toys in the lobby.
 Surprisingly, one of the city's most high-end historic properties, the Fairmont Olympic, is also quite kid-friendly.
-The hotel's decor is a little fussy, but the grand staircases in the lobby will awe most little ones, and there's a great indoor pool area.
-In addition, the hotels offers babysitting, a kids' room-service menu, as well as toys and board games.
+The grand staircases in the lobby will awe most little ones, and there's a great indoor pool area.
+In addition, the hotel offers babysitting, a kids' room-service menu, as well as toys and board games.

 Several properties offer kitchenette suites that help families save some money on food costs.
 The Silver Cloud Inn, in Lake Union, has suites with kitchens.
 It's north of Downtown on Lake Union, but the South Lake Union streetcar is across the street and gets you into Downtown and to bus connections quickly.